 Additional information is available on each aspect of the Project.
 Please ask for details.

 Yes.
 The current building prevents our Town from reaching its climate action goals.
-The new building will be net-zero ready (net zero with the purchase of renewable energy) and one of the most climate-friendly buildings in Town.
+The new building will be solar ready and net-zero ready (net zero with the purchase of renewable energy) and one of the most climate-friendly buildings in Town.

-No. A Whole Building Life Cycle Analysis concluded that even with the carbon emission created by the demolition of the 1993 addition, and from the new construction, the renovation and expansion is the greenest option and the most cost-effective way to create a greener building.
-Repairs would rely on fossil fuels and continue to heat and cool the atrium.
+No. A Whole Building Life Cycle Analysis concluded that even with the carbon emission created by the demolition of the 1993 addition, and from the new steel and concrete construction, the renovation and expansion is the greenest option and the most cost-effective way to create a greener building.
+In addition to eliminating the use of fossil fuels, we have chosen the most environmentally and cost-effective materials, and are reusing as many materials as possible, to ensure the embodied emissions of the new construction are as low as possible within our budget.

 No. The Library will operate out of temporary location while construction takes place.
 In fact, remaining open is required by the MBLC.
 The cost of moving and temporary quarters is already built into the budget.
 Details about operations at the temporary location will be posted once construction plans are finalized.